afcarl/what-science-one-did-to-my-brain/slides.md

 # Story 1: Thinking in Scales, Thinking at Scale

 - "If a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"
-- Do Pokemon height & weight combinations make sense for how they're drawn?
+- "Do Pokemon height & weight combinations make sense for how they're drawn?"

 # Story 1: Thinking in Scales, Thinking at Scale